-Scores indicate the average mean scale score was 270 for the science administration of the 2005 Florida Comprehensive Assessment Test as compared to the District mean scale score of 286.
+Scores indicate that 23 percent of the fifth grade students scored at achievement level 3 or higher on the 2006 Florida Comprehension Assessment Test Science administration.
 Scores indicate that 48 percent of the fifth graders scored below district average.
-Content Cluster Analysis Score Reports indicate that fifth graders acquired 53 percent of the total possible points in Physical/Chemical Science, 38 percent of the total possible points in Earth/Space Science, 46 percent of the total possible points in Life/Environmental Science, and 50 percent of the total possible points in Scientific Thinking.
+Content Cluster Analysis Score Reports indicate that fifth graders acquired 50 percent of the total possible points in Physical/Chemical Science, 43 percent of the total possible points in Earth/Space Science, 54 percent of the total possible points in Life/Environmental Science, and 50 percent of the total possible points in Scientific Thinking.

-Given instruction using the Sunshine State Standards, students will improve their scientific skills as evidenced by an increase in the mean scale score to meet or exceed the District's mean scale score on the 2006 FCAT Science Test.
+Given instruction using the Sunshine State Standards, students will improve their scientific skills as evidenced by 48 percent of the students scoring at achievement level 3 or higher on the 2007 FCAT Science Test administration.